First York: History

-The operations of First York and First West Yorkshire are to be remerged into a First North and West Yorkshire business unit on 1 October 2022, with First West Yorkshire's current Managing Director Paul Matthews temporarily overseeing operations of the new business unit until a new Managing Director can be recruited.
-This is part of major changes to the FirstGroup's senior management, which will see the merger of First's ten regional bus operations across the United Kingdom into six business units.
+The operations of First York and First West Yorkshire were remerged into a First North and West Yorkshire business unit on 1 October 2022, as part of major changes to the FirstGroup's senior management, which saw the merger of First's ten regional bus operations across the United Kingdom into six business units.
+This business unit would later agree to purchase the operations of local independent bus and coach operator York Pullman in January 2024.

+First York's James Street depot became the first in Yorkshire to operate solely using battery electric buses, as well as the first FirstGroup operation to operate a fully battery-electric fleet, in June 2024, following the delivery of 86 electric single and double-decker buses between 2015 and 2024.
+The electrification process began in June 2023 with the installation of 28 150 kW bus chargers, and was completed with the removal of the fuel tank, used for refuelling buses stored overnight at the depot, in June 2024 following the withdrawal of the last diesel bus at the depot.

 ftr

 In May 2006, the company took delivery of eleven articulated Wright StreetCar vehicles, branded in the two-tone purple ftr livery.
 They were introduced on the high-frequency 4 service, running between Acomb and University of York.
 The scheme was largely unpopular with people in York for a number of reasons, including frequent problems with ticketing, pricing, punctuality, and the vehicles being excessively long.

 Ahead of the introduction of the trial, bus stop areas had to be extended in order to accommodate the length of the longer, articulated vehicles.
 However, in many cases, this led to vehicles blocking the road and further adding to traffic congestion.
 In May 2009, the company replaced the articulated Wright StreetCar vehicles with standard low-floor vehicles during the evening and on Sunday.

 Protests were especially heated amongst students, with the University of York engaging in negotiations with the company – encouraging them to introduce discounted tickets for students.
 In 2010, York Pullman was awarded a contract to operate services on behalf of the University of York.
 Owing to competition from York Pullman, the price of tickets on First York's (now commercial) 4 service dropped significantly.

 Following their victory at the 2011 local elections, the controlling Labour Party on the City of York Council set about to ensure that the articulated vehicles were replaced.
 In March 2012, the articulated vehicles operated in York for the last time.
-They were replaced by a fleet of eleven Volvo B9TL/Wright Gemini double-deck vehicles from First South Yorkshire.

-The articulated vehicles were transferred to First West Yorkshire and used on the 72 service, running between Bradford and Leeds via Bramley.
+They were replaced by a fleet of eleven Volvo B9TL/Wright Gemini double-deck vehicles from First South Yorkshire, while the articulated vehicles were transferred to First West Yorkshire and used on a service between Bradford and Leeds via Bramley.
 The articulated vehicles were withdrawn entirely in July 2016.